 Daglan (26 km) has a small friendly Sunday morning market with a loyal following.

-Wednesday: Sarlat (21 km) not as hectic as Saturdays.
+Sarlat (21 km) not as hectic as Saturdays.

-Lidl: (opposite Carrefour) the cut-price/ limited range shopping option but good for basics, including meat and inexpensive wines.
+Lidl: (opposite Carrefour) the cut-price/ limited range shopping option

 For special treats it’s hard to beat cakes, macaroons and desserts from Patisserie Llorca at 7 Allée de la Republique (opp Café Divan).

-Casino: on the Bergerac road; it has underground parking (cool in summer) and a good range of wines.
+Casino: on the Bergerac road; good range

 Carrefour: on the Perigueux road (north of the town centre); there are some specialty shops in the complex but this is not the best shopping in the area.